 Professor Kalajdzic has presented her research at a number of conferences, including the 5th Globalization of Class Actions and Mass Litigation in The Hague (December 2011), the 2012 Law and Society Association Conference in Hawaii, and the 43nd Annual Consumer and Commercial Law Workshop at McGill University (October 2013).
 She regularly makes presentations to the bench and the bar, including for the National Judicial Institute.
 She has organized two successful conferences: a two-day conference held in March 2011 entitled "Accessing Justice: Appraising Class Actions Ten Years After Dutton, Hollick & Rumley"; and a two-day conference held in July 2013 entitled "Commercial Litigation Funding: Ethical, Regulatory and Comparative Perspectives".
 A special volume of the Supreme Court Law Review and a book containing the class action conference papers, of which she is the General Editor, were published in October 2011.
 The Commercial Litigation Funding conference papers were published in a special volume of the Canadian Business Law Journal (2014).
 In 2015, she published the Law of Class Actions in Canada (Carswell), a text co-authored with the Honourable Warren K. Wiinkler, Justice Paul Perell, and Alison Warner.

 Professor Kalajdzic teaches Access to Justice, Evidence, Class Actions and a Law & Catastrophe seminar, and was selected by students for a teaching and mentorship award in 2007.
 She served three years as the Articles Editor for the Windsor Yearbook of Access to Justice, the faculty's refereed law journal.
 In July 2014, she was appointed to her second three-year term as a member of the Law Foundation of Ontario's Class Proceedings Committee, and in 2013, to the Law Commission of Ontario's Advisory Group for its Class Actions Project.
 Professor Kalajdzic was a Visiting Scholar at Tilburg University, The Netherlands, in October 2015 and at Melbourne University in May 2016.
-Professor Kalajdzic will be on a one-year sabbatical leave commencing July 1, 2014.
+Professor Kalajdzic will be on a one-year sabbatical leave commencing July 1, 2015.